The Freedman Center for Digital Scholarship

 - We value education as lifelong learners who push technical boundaries and explore interdisciplinary concepts.

 - We value the transformative nature of new media and its impact on research.

 using technology to strengthen the clarity of information.

-- We value open access to information as a human and civil right.
+- We value Open Access as a human and civil right.

 - We understand the impact that our scholarly work may have on our local communities in Cleveland and Northeast Ohio and our global communities, academic and nonacademic.